Risks to 'Abenomics' growing, whether Japan PM raises tax or not

 "Proceeding with the tax hike despite a weak economy is also politically risky with nationwide local elections looming early next year," he said.
 "It's a huge dilemma for Abe."

-The main scenario among economists is for Abe to press ahead with the tax hike while ordering more government spending to bolster growth to soften the blow, perhaps joined by the Bank of Japan expanding its already massive monetary stimulus.
+The main scenario among economists is for Abe to press ahead with the tax hike while ordering more government spending to bolster growth to soften the blow, perhaps joined by the BOJ expanding its already massive monetary stimulus.

 CONFIDENCE SHAKY ALREADY